Add Value to Your Home

 As an entry point into your home, your front door should also be secure.
 Some doors can look beautiful but be unsafe.
 Choose a door that is both attractive and secure.
 Look for doors with the highest possible residential security rating, equipped with tempered safety glass and security plates.
 A front door that creates the right first impression and helps keep your home secure is a real asset to any home.

 It’s often said that the kitchen is the heart of the home, and that is for very good reason.
 A modern, spacious and functional kitchen sits at the top of many buyers’ wish lists.
-Use bright and fresh colours for your kitchen cabinets and consider installing soft touch drawers or under-cabinet lighting to improve the ambiance.
+Use bright and fresh colours for your kitchen cabinets and consider installing soft touch drawers or under-cabinet lighting to improve the ambience.

 You can also make a huge impact in your kitchen by using stone for your bench tops.
-Stone bench tops come in many styles and colors, so you are sure to find an option that will complement and enhance your kitchen.
+Stone bench tops come in many styles and colours, so you are sure to find an option that will complement and enhance your kitchen.
 Most importantly, stone is extremely durable and low-maintenance, so it’s made to last.

-Many homeowners may not realize just how critical bathrooms are to the value of their homes.
+Many homeowners may not realise just how critical bathrooms are to the value of their homes.
 One of the most significant changes you can make in a bathroom is by using quality tap ware, sink ware and shower fittings.
 Try matching these components to towel rails, toilet roll holders and the like.

 The placement of your bathroom and/or toilet is equally as important.
 The last thing you want is a toilet backing on to an area with no privacy, such as your dining room or your alfresco area.